Watch out Facebook, TikTok is Taking the World By Storm!

 Every year, thousands of influencers, talent agents, industry leaders, and screaming fans hoping to run into their favourite YouTube stars attend VidCon.
 VidCon was created 10 years ago by YouTubers to highlight the platform’s most popular content creators, and over the past decade, many of them have seen their careers transformed by the event.
 But this year at the event, the platform everyone is talking about isn’t YouTube—it’s TikTok.

-What TikTok can do that YouTube has lost the ability to is allow fresh-faced creators to break through the the competitive space and make a name for themselves.
+What TikTok can do that YouTube has lost the ability to is allow fresh-faced creators to break through the competitive space and make a name for themselves.
 Creators are using TikTok as a place to bring fans with them to YouTube, creating a channel presence there at the same time.

 TikTok may be experiencing a short-lived popularity surge, like its predecessors, but its undeniable cultural impact on the industry and young fans is a sign that YouTube will likely undergo a significant change as transitioned TikTok stars start looking to monetize on their platform.

 It’s still not clear the range of TikTok’s possible success.
-But its incredible rise to popularity could threaten Instagram over the course of the next few years, including how attractive it is for brands and eventually advertisers.
+But its incredible rise in popularity could threaten Instagram over the course of the next few years, including how attractive it is for brands and eventually advertisers.

-TikTok represents a new form of social entertainment that’s extremely different from the life-logging of Instagram where you can simply post a selfie, show a beautiful view or pan around what you’re up to.
-TikTok videos are curated, storyboarded and much different than Instagram stories.
+TikTok represents a new form of social entertainment that’s extremely different from the life-logging of Instagram where you can simply post a selfie, show a beautiful view, or pan around what you’re up to.
+TikTok videos are curated, storyboarded, and much different than Instagram stories.

 While Snapchat doesn’t report monthly metrics, the company announced 186 million daily active users in the third quarter — its second straight report of decline.
 Snapchat has undoubtedly taken notice of Tiktok’s rapid growth.
 The app has younger audiences addicted through its combination of music, filters, and a format that provides easy access to “challenges.”

-It ultimately comes down to whether young mobile users will be convinced which app has the “cool factor”—or whether they’ll get bored and move onto the next hot new app, which competitors like Facebook are working on right now.
+It ultimately comes down to whether young mobile users will be convinced which app has the “cool factor”—or whether they’ll get bored and move on to the next hot new app, which competitors like Facebook are working on right now.
 TikTok is quickly climbing the app download charts, and coming for Snapchat’s users!

-At Kingston Webworks, we pride ourselves on being industry leaders in implementing social media marketing strategies.
+At Webworks, we pride ourselves on being industry leaders in implementing social media marketing strategies.
 Our team of marketing experts spend countless hours researching the latest trends in marketing and making them accessible to our clients.
 Is your business ready to stand out on the most popular marketing platforms?
 Let our social media specialists take your brand awareness to a whole new level.
 Contact us today, we’d love to hear from you!